Rochester–Monaca Bridge: Current bridge

+The current bridge opened in 1986.

 From 1987 to 2009, the bridge was named each year in honor of the winner of the Rochester vs. Monaca high school football game.
 In 1988, the Rochester Manager Ed Piroli and Monaca Manager Tom Stoner made a bet signed with a handshake that gave the naming rights of the bridge to the winning team of that year.
-With Monaca High School's merger into Central Valley High School, the 2009 game was the final game to determine naming rights.
-By winning the 2009 game, the bridge became known as the Rochester–Monaca Bridge through the end of the 2009 school year.

-Since then it has been called the Rochester–Monaca Bridge on the Rochester side, and the Monaca-Rochester Bridge on the Monaca side.
+With Monaca High School's merger into Central Valley High School, the 2009 game was the final game to determine naming rights. with the bridge became known as the Rochester–Monaca Bridge through the end of that school year.
+Since then, it has been called the Rochester–Monaca Bridge on the Rochester side, and the Monaca–Rochester Bridge on the Monaca side.

 Both towns' police departments respond to incidents on the bridge, with the incident location on the bridge deciding which town takes charge of incident.